ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

   <img src="/img/2019-09-27-Combining-MongoDB-Atlas-and-AWS-Lambda/g-save-session-comparision.png" width="100%" height="100%">
 </div>

-In the graphs above the duration of the *saveSession* segment is plotted against the time at which i occured.
+In the graphs above the duration of the *saveSession* segment is plotted against the time at which it occured.
 When we are moving away from the cold starts we see that both DynamoDB and MongoDB have the segment spanning only a few milliseconds.

 Doing some statistical analysis I found: